-- 1. You can build the circuit on the protoboard and take a picture for the report or you can use the protoboard work sheet below to sketch the connections on the breadboard!
-For now we are just practicing taking a circuit and thinking about how to build it on a protoboard. - 2.
-We have not learned how to analyze these circuits yet.
+1. You can build the circuit on the protoboard and take a picture for the report, or you can use the protoboard work sheet below to sketch the connections on the

+2. We have not learned how to analyze these circuits yet.
 This is fine!